 - 5.1.
-Short-term disability (STD) is an MSM employee paid benefit offered to regular full-time employees and part-time employees who are eligible for benefits.
-The benefits are administered by an insurance carrier, which provides income continuation to employees who are unable to work for up to 26 weeks due to a non-work-related illness or injury that prevents the performance of normal duties of their position. - 5.2.
+Short-term disability (STD) is an MSM employee paid benefit offered to regular fulltime employees and part-time employees who are eligible for benefits.
+The benefits are administered by an insurance carrier, which provides income continuation to employees who are unable to work for up to 26 weeks due to a non work-related illness or injury that prevents the performance of normal duties of their position. - 5.2.
 Eligible employees must enroll for the STD program within 30 days of employment.
-If the employee does not enroll within 30 days of eligibility and would like coverage later, the employee must provide evidence of insurability to gain coverage subject to approval by the insurance carrier. - 5.3.
+If the employee does not enroll within 30 days of eligibility and would like coverage at a later date, the employee must provide evidence of insurability to gain coverage subject to approval by the insurance carrier. - 5.3.
 There is a required 14-day benefit elimination period during which an employee must use any available accrued sick and/or vacation leave. - 5.3.1.
 If an employee continues to be determined disabled after the benefit elimination period, the insurance carrier will pay sixty percent (60%) of his or her weekly salary until a decision is made that the employee is no longer disabled, or the employee's claim transitions to Long-Term Disability. - 5.3.2.
 The maximum benefit period for STD is 26 weeks. - 5.3.3.
-The benefit period could be shorter as determined by the medical documentation submitted.
-For additional information, refer to MSM's Short Term Disability Policy (HR 6.01). - 5.4.
-There is a required 14-day benefit elimination period during which an employee must use any available accrued sick and/or vacation leave. - 5.4.1.
-If an employee continues to be determined disabled after the benefit elimination period, the insurance carrier will pay sixty percent (60%) of his or her weekly salary until a decision is made that the employee is no longer disabled, or the employee's claim transitions to Long-Term Disability. - 5.4.2.
-The maximum benefit period for STD is 26 weeks. - 5.4.3.
-The benefit period could be shorter as determined by the medical documentation submitted.
+The benefit period could be shorter as determined by medical documentation submitted.
 For additional information, refer to MSM's Short Term Disability Policy (HR 6.01).